The decision to purchase an SMSF property requires careful consideration.

-However, managing an SMSF comes with immense amounts of responsibility, so it isn’t necessarily suited for all individuals.
+However, managing an SMSF comes with immense responsibility, so it isn’t necessarily suited for all individuals.

 With the various complex and strict compliance regulations in place, it would be a good idea to seek qualified and experienced advice if you are considering investing in residential or commercial property through your SMSF.

-If, after consulting with an advisor, you’ve decided to purchase an SMSF property, it’s vital that you make the most of the tax benefits available to you.
+If you’ve decided to purchase an SMSF property after consulting with an advisor, it’s vital that you make the most of the tax benefits available to you.

 For example, members qualify to claim depreciation deductions on their SMSF property.

-The Duo Tax team of quantity surveyors are registered tax agents with a mission to help property investors make every dollar count.
-Whether it’s for residential or commercial property, we’ve got the expertise to help you make the most of your depreciation deductions.
+The Duo Tax team of quantity surveyors are registered tax agents who aim to help property investors make every dollar count.
+Whether you own a residential or commercial property, we have the expertise to help you make the most of your depreciation deductions.

-To see what you can potentially claim on tax depreciation, access our free depreciation calculator here.
+Access our free depreciation calculator here to see what you can potentially claim on tax depreciation.

 Alternatively, get in touch with one of our Duo Tax Quantity Surveyors today to see how you can maximise your tax return.